This guide will take you through every step of the allowlisting process.

 If you do not see your mail environment below, please contact support and we'll help you get set up.

-As we mention in the previous guides: We recommend using either Microsoft Azure Active Delivery, or allowlisting our IP addresses or hostname in your mail server if you're not using a cloud-based spam filter.
+As we mention in the previous guides: You should allowlist our IP addresses or hostname (using Advanced Delivery in Microsoft 365) in your mail server if you're not using a cloud-based spam filter.
 If you are using a cloud-based spam filter, you will need to allowlist by email header in your mail server and allowlist by IP address in your spam filter.

 Microsoft Exchange / Microsoft 365 (formerly Office 365)

 IMPORTANT NOTICE: Since Microsoft rolled out the "Secure by Default" standard in October 2021, the required method of allowlisting has changed.
 To correctly allowlist in Exchange and Office 365 environments, please see our article Allowlisting via Microsoft Advanced Delivery.

 - Allowlisting via Microsoft Advanced Delivery - From October 2021